blahcat/blahcat.github.io/content/2013-06-20-I_feel_lucky.md

 ```

 By nature, this exploit is very stable and I was able to report that I had `root` access to my customer :)
-I was undeniably lucky to find exactly the privesc I need just exactly when I needed it (kudos to Konstantin Belousov & Alan Cox for the finding), but it also taught me that there can be a huge difference of postponing applying patches, even if for one day...
+I was undeniably lucky to find exactly the privilege escalation I need just exactly when I needed it (kudos to Konstantin Belousov & Alan Cox for the finding), but it also taught me that there can be a huge difference of postponing applying patches, even if for one day...

 Cheers mates!